ecost95/kickstarter-analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+What are two conclusions you can draw about the Outcomes based on Launch Date?
-There seems to be a spike in the number of successful theatre campaigns between April-May.
+- There seems to be a spike in the number of successful theatre campaigns between April-May.
 We would suggest launching a kickstarter campaign during these months to maximize result.

-Avoid launching in November or December.
+- Avoid launching in November or December.
 There was an increase of failed campaigns and a decrease in successful campaigns.

-- What can you conclude about the Outcomes based on Goals?
+What can you conclude about the Outcomes based on Goals?

-For plays, Kickstarters with a fundraising goal of $10,000 were only 54% successful.
+- For plays, Kickstarters with a fundraising goal of $10,000 were only successful 54% of the time.
+Kickstarters in the next category down ($5,000-9$999) were successful 73% of the time, so Louise may want to ask for less money.

+- However, there was a increase in the percentage of successful campaigns with a goal between $30,000-$44,999, before a steep drop-off after $45,000.
+Louise might want to look closely at these successful campaigns to see if there are any similarities with her project.

-- What are some limitations of this dataset?
+What are some limitations of this dataset?

+- It would be helpful to have more information about each project so we can determine whether or not their fundraising goals are realistic.
+Besides the category/subcategory for each Kickstarter, it would help to collect data more specific data about the projects location (city, state) and whether rewards were offered for donating a certain amount.

-- What are some other possible tables and/or graphs that we could create?
+What are some other possible tables and/or graphs that we could create?

+-Table: Average donation for each of the Theatre sub-categories
+-Graph: Outcomes based on length of campaign (launch date-end date)